mikeerickson/nptemplating-docs/docs/templating-modules/date-module.md

 > #### weekday(format? : string = '', offset? : number = 1, pivotDate? : string = '') : string
 Returns the closest weekday, using the `offset` to add or subtract days

 - `format?` - Desired date format.
-If not supplied, it will use the format in `_configuration` note, using `templates.date.dateStyle`
+If not supplied, it will use the Date Format value in `np.Templating` [Plugin Settings](/docs/settings)
 - `offset?` - Date offset, using `d`, `w`, `m`, or `y`
 - `pivotDate?` - Desired date to obtain week number.
 If not supplied, it will use current date